lucasgleba/zkSubleq/readme.md

 **One memory slot per signal**

 Every leaf node in the state tree corresponds to a register or memory slot so values can go as high as circom integers (2^253+), as opposed to conventional computers limited to 8-bit memory slots.
-It would be better to pack multiple smaller registers/slots into a single value to make the state tree more shallow.
+It would be better to pack multiple smaller registers/slots into a single value to make the state tree more shallow. e.g., one instruction should correspond to one signal, not three.

 **Two many long Merkle proofs to validate**

 The circuit validates 6 long Merkle proofs (memory slot -> memory root): aAddr, bAddr, cIn, aIn, bIn, bOut.
 A better machine would have a load-store architecture where most of the operations happen between registers (which would be in a much smaller subtree) and at most one memory slot is read from or written to every step (other than the instruction).
-This would lower the number of constraints _very_ significantly and would make the VM more compatible with existing RISC ISAs.

 ## Next steps

 I'm making a VM implementing the improvements mentioned above based on a risc-v instruction set.
 I expect to be able to run transpiled real-world software for less than 75k constrains/step.

+Update: I implemented a Risc-V CPU in circom.
+I can generate a somewhat efficient zk-Proof for a slice of execution of minimally transpiled rv32i binary.
+Coming soon to a Github near you!

+Ping me on [twitter](https://twitter.com/lucasgleba) if you want to learn more.